What is a firewall in networking? What are the types of firewalls?

 What is a Firewall in networking?

 You can think of a firewall similar to a security guard at the entry of a residential building.
-When there is a visitor, he checks for credentials and based on that it allows or does not.
-A fire is a networking solution to filter the network traffic between.
-A firewall can protect the data from outside, inside, or maybe from specific applications.
+When there is a visitor, he verifies the visitor information.
+Based on that it allows or denies.

-A firewall is deployed just before the main server so that all incoming and outgoing traffic passes through it.
-It can be a software, hardware, and cloud firewall.
+A firewall is placed just before the main server and is configured to filter all incoming and outgoing traffic.
+It can be a software firewall, a hardware firewall, or a cloud firewall.

 - Hardware Firewall – The firewall comes as separate hardware with software installed.
 A network router is one example, where the external WAN plugin on one port and the internal LAN connects to another port.
 It adds some cost as needs additional hardware.

 - Cloud Firewall – The kind of firewall, where the interception works on a cloud server.
-It is also known as FAAS firewall as a service.
-The user should have a fast internet connection.
+It is also known as the SAAS firewall as a service.
+A user should have a fast internet connection to the firewall.
 The best part is that one can start using a firewall with a very basic plan.
-Later as grow can add enhance the plan.
-This type of firewall keeps updating very regularly by the service provider.
+Later as requirements grow he can add more to enhance the plan.
+This type of firewall keeps updated very regularly by the service provider.

 Types of firewalls –